tvjames/kendo-docs/api/wrappers/jsp/chart/valueaxisitem-minorgridlines.md

 ### dashType `String`

-The dash type of the minor grid lines.
+The dash type of the minor grid lines.The following dash types are supported:

 #### Example
     <kendo:chart-valueAxisItem-minorGridLines dashType="dashType">